fabiangunzinger/online-experiments/chapters/sample_size.md

 ## Rule of thumb

-A commonly-used rule of thumb for the required sample size is:
+A commonly-used rule of thumb for the required sample size per variant is:

 $$
 n_v \approx 16\frac{s^2}{\Delta^2}.
 $$
-Using @eq-sampsi, and the standard critical values $\alpha = 0.05$ and $1-\beta = 0.8$, we get:
+This rule of thumb is straightforwardly derived from @eq-sampsi.
+Starting with that formula and plugging in the standard critical values for $\alpha = 0.05$ and $1-\beta = 0.8$, we get:
 $$
 \begin{align}
 n_v